drug-design/course/docs/chapters/synthesis-of-drugs.md

     ![](https://media.drugdesign.org/course/synthesis-of-drugs/catalyzers_f2.png){: loading=lazy }
 ### Tools for Following the Progression of a Reaction

-Because a reaction takes place in many steps, it is important to have the right tools to make sure that the compounds obtained at each step are the expected ones.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/tools-for-following-progression-reaction-8f33562e'><i class='fa fa-play' aria-hidden='true'></i></button>Because a reaction takes place in many steps, it is important to have the right tools to make sure that the compounds obtained at each step are the expected ones.
 Did the reaction take place?
 Was the reaction complete?
 How many products are in the flask?
 What is the main product?
 These are some of the questions which need to be answered.
 There is a broad range of analytical tools available to monitor the progression of a chemical reaction.
 Spectroscopy and chromatography are the most indispensable means used in all laboratories.
 It is possible to rely on a single analytical method or in a combination or several of them.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/tools.png){: loading=lazy }
 #### Spectroscopy

-Spectroscopy is an important tool to test for the correct progression of the synthesis of a drug.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/spectroscopy-e1378aa9'><i class='fa fa-play' aria-hidden='true'></i></button>Spectroscopy is an important tool to test for the correct progression of the synthesis of a drug.
 A spectrum can be obtained (absorption or emission), that provides a fingerprint that is characteristic of the molecular structure concerned.
 It can be compared to the spectrum of a known compound, or analyzed in terms of the chemical structure of the compound considered.
 Analytical spectroscopic tools include mass spectroscopy, infrared, nuclear magnetic resonance, ultraviolet, circular dichroism and X-ray crystallography.
 *[nuclear magnetic resonance]: An analytical method that allows the spectroscopic detection of structural information of molecules.
 It requires the application of a strong magnetic field.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.